María LaGuerta

-Captain María Esperanza di Alma LaGuerta (/ləˈɡwɛərtə/ or /ləˈɡwɜrtə/; María LaGüerta) is a fictional character portrayed by Lauren Vélez in the Showtime television series Dexter, and as a younger version of LaGuerta by Christina Milian in Dexter: Original Sin.
+Captain María Esperanza di Alma LaGuerta (/ləˈɡwɛərtə/ or /ləˈɡwɜrtə/; María LaGüerta, Migdia LaGuerta in Darkly Dreaming Dexter) is a fictional character portrayed by Lauren Vélez in the Showtime television series Dexter, and as a younger version of LaGuerta by Christina Milian in Dexter: Original Sin.
 In the original series, she holds the position of lieutenant at the fictitious Miami-Metro Homicide Department.
 While initially depicted as a protagonist, Maria LaGuerta, who serves as the superior officer to main characters Dexter and Debra Morgan, evolves into one of the primary antagonists by Season 7.

 Character history

 Discussions between LaGuerta and Angel Batista in the first and fourth seasons provide minor insight into LaGuerta's backstory.
 According to the dialogue, her family is located entirely in Cuba, and she mentions the experience of being alone in a foreign land, suggesting that she was sent to live in America independently.

 Season one

 In the series' beginning, LaGuerta is depicted as a determined and ambitious woman with a stronger aptitude for political maneuvering than practical police duties.
 She holds a deep animosity towards Debra, Dexter Morgan's sister, but harbors an attraction to Dexter.
 In the conclusion of the first season, Captain Tom Matthews, her superior, removes her from her leadership position due to her inability to apprehend the Ice Truck Killer.